pidfi/password-management-vault/README.md

 6. **The final HTML application is opened from the exact bytes that were verified.**
 7. **The master password remains secret.**
 8. **The cryptographic implementation correctly handles PBKDF2, AES-GCM, salts, and nonces.**
+9. **The user utilizes Drag-and-Drop rather than the OS clipboard to transfer decrypted secrets.**

 If any of these assumptions fail, the security guarantees change accordingly.